mitakawe123/Technical-University-of-Sofia-Kursova/README.md

 - Create basic shapes such as squares, circles, triangles, and polygons
 - Edit the size, color, and position of shapes
 - Move and arrange shapes on the canvas
-- Use various tools to modify shapes, such as the knife tool, shape tool, and perspective tool

 ## Installation